ynonp/testing-totango/day3/lab-filesystem-explorer/lab.md

 ## Add supertest and jest

-1. Add supertest and jest to the project
+1. Add supertest and jest and jsdom to the project

 2. Test the main route works